Thursday, 7 May 2015

 Those quotes from the OT Bible give no encouragement to the suggested action, and there is more to consider!
 (See the rest of the episode.)

 I have addressed elsewhere the issue of different translations ('versions') and of different source text ('variations').
 These raise issues, but nothing insurmountable.
 Nothing insurmountable, unless of course a person wants everything totally fixed, to modern standards.
-(It would have to be, as it were, chiselled in stone and in formal English, to meet that expectation!)
+(It would have to be, as it were, chiseled in carbon-dated stone and in formal English, to meet that expectation!)

 The issue of Bible misuse is bigger, and everyday.
 Not so many years ago a person said to me, quite earnestly and certainly, in a conversation about something in the news, that 'everything that is ever going to happen is written in the Bible'.
 The speaker was asserting that if only we could interpret the things in the Bible we would know all.
 This misguided thinking surprised me then.
 I know of no reason to believe such a thing, and it is inconsistent with the message of the NT, or the Bible as a whole.